I can't think of a better time than the holidays to do a food and wine pairing.

 The Gougères paired beautifully with the Sauvignon Blanc.
 They turned out crunchy on the outside, light and airy on the inside.

-I was also asked to share some of my "do's and don'ts" for entertaining over the holidays.
-My main piece of advice is to find ways to reduce your stress.
+For entertaining over the holidays, my main piece of advice is to find ways to reduce your stress.
 I tend to get stressed over the holidays, so I'm always looking for shortcuts.
 Therefore, I recommend preparing as much as you can beforehand and freezing it.
 Also, think about hosting your party between mealtimes, so you can just serve hors d'oeuvres and desserts and skip a main course.
 Finally, I'm a big fan of a signature cocktail, which is always a fun surprise for your guests, and reduces your need for a full bar.